 Number of examiners

 The number of nominated examiners varies depending on your degree and discipline.
-If an examiner can no longer assess your thesis an additional examiner will be appointed and given two months to submit an examination report.
+If an examiner can no longer assess your thesis a replacement examiner will be appointed and given two months to submit an examination report.

 When we receive the examination report we will pay the examiner in accordance with the honorarium set by the Australian Vice-Chancellors' Committee.